Stockton & Modesto Art Galleries, Museums, Supplies & More

 The Central California Art Association hosts the Autumn Art Festival at the Mistlin Gallery showcasing some of the region’s best artists and their work.
 Over $2,000 in cash and prizes are up for grabs in this members-only juried art show.

 Modesto Art Walk is a free casual event that takes place every third Thursday of the month featuring art galleries, businesses, and organizations that display pieces for the evening as they work together to showcase the best of their creative minds.
+You will have the opportunity to listen to live musicians, enjoy food and beverages from one of your favorite downtown restaurants, and view works for purchase at local art galleries and shops.

 Art Dealers & Appraisers

 Cece’s Art Studio at 2324 Grand Canal Blvd would be where you need to go to get an appraisal or find a dealer.
-Stockton Art League and Image Connection from our list of best art galleries near you also sell pieces.

 Walking Tours